Networking in Managed Service for Kubernetes

 Note

-For such clusters, restrictions regarding half the possible subnet range or the overlapping of ranges do not apply.
+For such clusters, limitations on a half of the possible subnet range or the overlapping of ranges do not apply.

 For example, when creating a cluster with the following parameters: